YCT: Youth Chinese Test

-The new YCT test was launched by Hanban in an effort to encourage foreign young students to learn Chinese and improve their Chinese language proficiency.
-As part of this effort, since 2004 Hanban has organized experts from different disciplines such as Chinese language teaching, linguistics, psychology and educational measurement to work on the program, conducting surveys in order to understand the latest trends in overseas Chinese language teaching and learning.
+The new YCT test is managed by Chinese Test International in an effort to encourage foreign young students, 15 years and younger, to learn Chinese and improve their Chinese language proficiency.
+As part of this effort, since 2004, experts from different disciplines such as Chinese language teaching, linguistics, psychology and educational measurement have been working on the programme, conducting surveys in order to understand the latest trends in overseas Chinese language teaching and learning.

 |Writing Test||Speaking Test|